hpehl/flow/README.md

 List<Task<FloContext>> tasks = ...;
 Flow.parallel(new FlowContext(), tasks)
         .failFast(true)
-        .subscribe(context -> console.log("Success!"),
+        .subscribe(context -> console.log("Done!"));
-                (context, failure) -> console.error("Failed: " + failure));
 ```

 ### Sequential Execution

 Sequential execution runs the tasks in order.
 That is the second task starts after the first finished.
-In case of a failure you can specify to
+For the sequential execution you can specify

-- fail fast: fail as soon as the first task fails or
+- whether to fail fast or fail last
-- fail last: don't fail if one or more task fail and continue with the execution of the remaining tasks.
+- a timeout after the execution is canceled

 To execute a list of tasks in order, use something like this